 Because of uncertainties relating to COVID-19 we are not currently taking bookings on these courses.
-Please use the Make an enquiry button at the bottom of this page to ask to join a waiting list.
+A new virtual course is now open for booking:

 This course is for anyone thinking about building their own home and anyone interested in learning about Earthships.
 Includes practical workshops.

 An Earthship is a low impact building that makes use of recycled materials in its construction including over 1000 car tyres.
 It has passive solar heating and cooling and uses only renewable technologies.
 All the water used is harvested from rain-water and recycled with waste water management on site.

 What will the Self-building an Earthship course cover?